Trendyol/Jdempotent/README.md

     }
 }
 ```
-3 - If you want custom error case, you should implement `ErrorConditionalCallback` like a following example
+3 - If you want to handle a custom error case, you need to implement `ErrorConditionalCallback` like the following example:

 ```java
 @Component